Urban areas are home to millions of people who are exposed to the climatological conditions of their environment every day.

 He contributes over 20 years of executive level experience in simulating outdoor microclimates.
 Michael is co-founder, partner, and Director Innovations & Products of ENVI-met and in this position oversees the technical output of the company while also taking creative lead.

-Well known in the scientific world for his microclimate model ENVI-met, his range of applications includes the evaluation of urban development projects (Melbourne 2030, RE-THINK Athens) up to the design of sustainable settlement structures (“Young Cities” project Iran of the FU Berlin).
+Well known in the scientific world for his microclimate model ENVI-met, his range of applications includes the evaluation of urban development projects (Melbourne 2030, RE-THINK Athens) and the design of sustainable settlement structures (“Young Cities” project Iran of the FU Berlin).

 Another research focus is the analysis of urban air quality, especially with regard to particulate matter and nitrogen dioxide pollution.

 Helge has been working for the ENVI-met company since its founding in 2014.
 First working as a Software Engineer and Analyst he became partner and Head of Software Engineering in 2016.

 His academic career started in 2012.
 Since then, Helge has worked as a Research Fellow in Geoinformatics / Environmental Modelling Group of Prof. Dr. Michael Bruse at the Johannes Gutenberg University Mainz.
 After receiving his PhD from Johannes Gutenberg University Mainz in 2016, he earned a permanent position at the Johannes Gutenberg University Mainz.
 He also worked as a Visiting Professor in Nanjing China and Sao Paulo Brazil.

 His core competencies lie in the integration of new modules, increasing the computational speed and the general development of the urban microclimate model ENVI-met.
 The interactions between indoor and outdoor thermal comfort in complex urban areas and the impacts of climate change on urban vegetation are only two of his most recent research topics.